vulongphan/IntroToIM/FinalProject/June21_PreliminaryConcept.md

 If time permitted, I also want to add other output and input devices on the vehicle whose changes in state will be reflected on the control interface.

-### P/s: I am confident that I will be able to finish these features in time since I already have my interface nearly finished and I have been able to figure out my communication method between Processing and Arduino through the Serial port
+### P/s: I am confident that I will be able to finish these features in time since I already have my interface nearly finished.
+I have also been able to figure out my communication method between Processing and Arduino through the Serial port